axone-protocol/docs/docs/whitepaper/data-spaces.md

 Besides, each Data Space decides what are the governance mechanism to change the rules.
 For instance, it can be a process of proposition and vote by all the members of the Data Space.

-Note that the decentralized governance of the OKP4 protocol still allows users to create centralized Data Spaces.
-Indeed, the governance of a DS can be in the hands of one or several chosen or elected members.
+Note that the decentralized governance of the OKP4 Protocol still allows users to create centralized Data Spaces.
+Indeed, the governance of a Data Space can be in the hands of one or several chosen or elected members.

 :::note

 In a nutshell, the governance of a Data Space defines the following:

-- The visibility of the Data Space (public, private, secret).
+- The visibility of the Data Space (public or private)
-- The nature of participants.
+- The nature of participants
-- A set of rules that organizes _life_ in the Data Space (the conditions of access, the operations that are allowed or prohibited).
+- A set of rules that organizes _life_ in the Data Space (the conditions of access, the operations that are allowed or prohibited)
-- A rules amendment process.
+- A rules amendment process

 :::